 The region has huge deposits of turquoise along with gold and arsenic deposits.
-Gold occurs in microassemblages together with tellurides and selenotellurides of Bismuth mineral.
+Gold occurs in micro assemblages together with tellurides and selenotellurides of Bismuth mineral.
 The Tashkura region within the mine produces high-quality phosphorite.

-The ore is transported using steeply inclined SIC-270 conveyor, one rumble, two spreaders and two conveyer lines with a belt width of 2,000mm.
+The ore is transported using a steeply inclined SIC-270 conveyor, one rumble, two spreaders and two conveyer lines with a belt width of 2,000mm.

 The rock is dumped directly to the surface using Rocky loader-stacker-3500 dump hopper.
 The grinding loading complex comprises of grinding-loading point and loading-storing complex.

-The ore is crushed using Metso LT160 crusher equipped with advanced Metso DNA automation system.
+The ore is crushed using Metso LT160 crusher equipped with an advanced Metso DNA automation system.
 It includes a four-stage ore crushing system and a screening system.
 Crushed ore is transported to the hydrometallurgical plant for refining and gold production.

 The crushing and sorting complex processes the off-balance ores from the open-pit stockpiles to increase the ore feed reliability.